zephyrproject-rtos/zephyr/doc/reference/drivers/index.rst

 should support an interrupt-based implementation, rather than polling, unless the specific hardware does not provide any interrupt.

-High-level calls accessed through device-specific APIs, such as i2c.h or spi.h, are usually intended as synchronous.
+High-level calls accessed through device-specific APIs, such as :file:`i2c.h` or :file:`spi.h`, are usually intended as synchronous.
 Thus, these calls should be blocking.

 Driver APIs
 ***********